crthpl/os-idea/doc/idea.md

 # Devices
 Devices in @ are controlled through the `device` program or the `write` system call.
 All devices are in the `/devices` folder and they can have seperate channels.
 (This is to eliminate stuff like all the `loop#` or `tty#` devices) The driver can dynamically change the amount of channels.
 Channel indexes are 0-based.
 The read/write permissions can be used to see what the device supports.
+Each channel has a way to initialize, configure, and end transmissions.

 List of Devices:
 | Name | Permission / Channels | Description |